alfuananzo/Stained-Glass/README.md

   4. [Sysprep](https://technet.microsoft.com/en-us/library/cc721940(v=ws.10).aspx) the image by using the following command: C:/Windows/System32/Sysprep/Sysprep.exe /generalize /oobe /shutdown /unattend:path-to-your-unattend.xml
   5. Move the .VHDX file after the system is shutdown to the disks/raw_disks folder and give it a identifyiable name ex. windows7

  You can deploy the images to the lab by putting their name in the OS attribute of the machine in the labs.xml file.
 Once the lab is configured and the images are ready you can deploy away.
+You can start labdeployment by calling scripts\hyper-v\init_server.ps1 -labname [labname] -password [some password]

 # What else can it do in the future?